-In a multicenter, open-label study of adolescent patients 12 to 16 years of age with a clinical diagnosis of symptomatic GERD or endoscopically proven GERD, the adverse event profile was similar to that of adults.
-The adverse reactions reported without regard to relationship to rabeprazole sodium delayed-release tablets that occurred in $\geq 2\%$ of 111 patients were headache (9.9%), diarrhea (4.5%), nausea (4.5%), vomiting (3.6%), and abdominal pain (3.6%).
-The related reported adverse reactions that occurred in $\geq 2\%$ of patients were headache (5.4%) and nausea (1.8%).
+No clinically significant laboratory abnormalities particular to the drug combinations were observed.
+For more information on adverse reactions or laboratory changes with amoxicillin or clarithromycin, refer to their center, open-label study of adolescent patients 12 to 16 years of age with a clinical diagnosis of symptomatic GERD or endoscopically proven GERD, the adverse event profile was similar to that of allits.
+The adverse reactions reported without regard to relationship to rabeprazole sodium delayed-release tablets that occurred in ≥2% of 111 patients were headache (9.9%), diarrhea (4.5%), nausea (4.5%), and abdominal pain (3.6%).
+The related reported adverse reactions that occurred in ≥2% of patients were headache (5.9%) and nausea (1.8%).
 There were no adverse reactions reported in this study that were not previously observed in adults.

-6.2 Postmarketing Experience

-The following adverse reactions have been identified during post approval use of rabeprazole.
-Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure:
+6.2 Postmarketing Experience The following adverse reactions have been identified during post approval use of rabeprazole.
+Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure: Blood and Lymphatic System Disorders: agranulocytosis, hemolytic anemia, leukopenia, pancytopenia, thrombocytopenia Ear and Labyrinth Disorders: vertigo ye Disorders: blurred vision Gastrointestinal Disorders: fundic gland polyps General Disorders and Administration Site Conditions: sudden death

-Blood and Lymphatic System Disorders: agranulocytosis, hemolytic anemia, leukopenia, pancytopenia, thrombocytopenia Ear and Labyrinth Disorders: vertigo Eye Disorders: blurred vision Gastrointestinal Disorders: fundic gland polyps General Disorders and Administration Site Conditions: sudden death Hepatobiliary Disorders: jaundice Immune System Disorders: anaphylaxis, angioedema, systemic lupus erythematosus, Stevens-Johnson syndrome, toxic epidermal necrolysis (some fatal), DRESS, AGEP

-Infections and Infestations: Clostridium difficile-associated diarrhea
+Hepatobiliary Disorders: jaundice Immune System Disorders: anaphylaxis, angioedema, systemic lupus erythematosus, Stevens-Johnson syndrome, toxic epidermal necrolysis (some fatal), DRESS, AGEP Infections and Infestations: Clostridium difficile-associated diarrhea